tyl/field-binder/README.md

 });
 ```

-There is also a shorthand interface `CrudStrategy` that implements all of the following listeners: `ItemCreate`, `ItemEdit`, `ItemRemove`, `OnCommit`, `OnDiscard`.
-If you need all of them you can just write `class MyController implements CrudStrategy`.
-You can also tell a navigator to use all of the methods from a `CrudStrategy` at once using:
+There is also a shorthand interface `CrudListeners` that implements all of the following listeners: `ItemCreate`, `ItemEdit`, `ItemRemove`, `OnCommit`, `OnDiscard`.
+If you need all of them you can just write `class MyController implements CrudListeners`.
+You can also tell a navigator to use all of the methods from a `CrudListeners` at once using:

 ```java
    navigation.withStrategy(new MyController())